|

 and The Republic

-The fact is that we, in the Western world, tend to feel more at
+The fact is that we, in the Western world, feel much more at home

-home and comfortable with the metaphysical philosophies of the
+and comfortable with the metaphysical philosophies of the ancient

 One